City trip Culture Europe Featured The Netherlands

 Musea in Amsterdam - Museum Vrolik

-From Amsterdam North we travel all the way to the south of the city, where the AMC hospital is located far outside the city centre.
-There you will find Museum Vrolik next to the hospital’s main entrance: the anatomical museum of the University of Amsterdam.
-It was named after Gerard and Willem Vrolik, who were professors of anatomy here in the 19th century, piling up an amazing mountain of human remains in their cellar in the process (for research, no need to panic).
+From Amsterdam North we travel all the way to the south of the city, where the AMC hospital is located.
+There you’ll find Museum Vrolik next to the hospital’s main entrance: the anatomical museum of the University of Amsterdam.
+It was named after Gerard and Willem Vrolik, who were professors of anatomy here in the 19th century, piling up an amazing mountain of human remains in their cellar in the process (for research purposes only: no worries).
 After their deaths, this collection was donated to the university by the probably slightly troubled benefactor who found it, where they promptly turned it into a small museum.
 The exhibition is not exactly for everyone.
 You’ll see specimens in formaldehyde of just about every part of the human body, but there are also a lot of examples of physical abnormalities and disorders on display.
 This is a bit morbid to walk through, but very fascinating nonetheless.
 Don’t go if you’re a hypochondriac, or you’ll immediately have a whole laundry list of new diseases to add to your imaginary list.
+PS: Amsterdam South is a nice area to do some cycling.
+Check out my article here.

 5. Micropia: learn all about the noble microbe